AllSpark: A Multimodal Spatio-Temporal General Intelligence Model with Ten Modalities via Language as a Reference Framework: Method

 \subsubsection{1D modal}

 \

-Code \& Text: Code is essentially a specialized form of language, but due to its distinct properties such as having a strict syntax, being unambiguous, and being capable of interacting with machines. we separate it as a distinct modality.
+Code \& Language: Code is essentially a specialized form of language.
+But due to its distinct properties such as having a strict syntax, being unambiguous, and being capable of interacting with machines, we separate it as a distinct modality.
+Therefore, to avoid ambiguity, we will use "text" and "language" interchangeably to distinguish between the natural language and code modalities.
 Exploring intelligent methods for the code modality is crucial for reliable AI reasoning and achieving interaction between intelligent models and the real world.
 Since the Lynx model is a language model, we do not design an additional modal encoder for the code and text modalities.
 Instead, we directly utilize Lynx's text tokenizer, i.e., $f\left(m_{Text/Code}\right)=T\left(m_{Text/Code}\right)$, where $m_{Text/Code}=\{w_1,w_2,w_3,\ldots\}$ represents the sequence of words in the text or code.

+Table: A table can be viewed as a sequence of rows, with each row containing several fields, or columns, i.e., $m_{Table} \in R^{ {row} * {col}}$.
+The modal encoder for the table modality inherits the design from TabFormer\cite{padhi2021tabular}: first, based on the different degrees of discreteness for each column attribute, we use independent embedding layers to encode discrete and continuous values separately.
+Subsequently, we employ a single-layer transformer encoder to further extract features.
+The entire process can be formalized as $f\left(m_{Table}\right)={Enc}_1\left(Emb(m_{Table})\right)$.